Council lifts time limits on free car parks during lockdown

-Time restrictions on using free car parks in Ely have been lifted during the second coronavirus lockdown.
+Time restrictions on using free car parks in Ely have been removed during the latest coronavirus lockdown.

-East Cambridgeshire District Council say the change, which will continue until December 2, has been made to support residents making essential trips to grocery stores, pharmacies and places of work.
+East Cambridgeshire District Council say the change has been made to support residents making essential trips to grocery stores, pharmacies and places of work.

-Car parks where early morning restrictions have been removed include Fisherman’s, Newnham Street, Ship Lane, Forehill (Lower and Upper Section), Barton Road, St Mary’s Street, Newnham Street and The Grange.
+Car parks in Ely, where early morning restrictions have been removed, include Fisherman’s, Newnham Street, Ship Lane, Forehill (Lower and Upper Section), Barton Road, St Mary’s Street, Newnham Street and The Grange.